 Brigham Young sent the Utah Militia, also known as the Nauvoo Legion, to harass the Federal troops and delay their approach.
-In the early hours of October 4th, Major Lot Smith of the Utah Militia and 40 men captured and burned two supply trains, totalling 52 wagons, west of here near the Green River.
+In the early hours of October 4th, Major Lot Smith of the Utah Militia and 40 men captured and burned two supply trains, totaling 52 wagons, west of here near the Green River.

 The next day Smith and his men struck again near where you are now standing.
 Militiaman Newton Tuttle, wrote in his journal: